M1cha3lJ0hns0n/michaeljohnson.github.io/projects/project-1.md

   <img class="ui image" src="../images/micromouse-circuit.png">
 </div>

-Youtube was a big part of my life when i was growing up as a kid.
+Youtube was a big part of my life when I was growing up as a kid.
 It was fun wathcing people play videogames that I couldn't afford so I watch their reactions on playing games and was thrill to seeing their gameplay and techniques on how they make their videos/ contnents.
 So for my first step I started saving money I started buying the necessities on making a let's play channel.
 Here below were the equipment needed for beginner level.

 - Decent Desktop with an i7 processor with 16 GB ram
 - Decent USB microphone (BLue Yeti)